apache/www-site/content/dev/infrastructure.md

 Infra is responsible for the management and day-to-day system administration of the hardware that runs these services.
 Infra also reviews requests to install new systems or software on the ASF machines.

-Infra uses many Apache software applications, including:
+Infra uses many Apache software applications, including but not limited to:-

 - [HTTP Server (httpd)](http://httpd.apache.org/)
 - [Subversion](http://subversion.apache.org/)